enthought/mayavi/docs/source/mayavi/mlab_running_scripts.rst

     backend     : WXAgg

-.. note:: Capturing mlab plots to integrate in pylab
+.. topic:: Capturing mlab plots to integrate in pylab

     Starting from Mayavi version 3.4.0, the mlab :func:`screenshot` can be used to take a screenshot of the current figure, to integrate in a